-The 'Maylennials' Are Young Women Who Love Theresa May And They're The Strangest Fandom Of 2017
+The 'Mayllennials' Are Young Women Who Love Theresa May And It's The Most Unlikely Fandom Of 2017

 But don't compare this to the Milifandom though.
 "My limited understanding of the Milifandom is that they were teenage girls with a crush on him?
 Well we're all older and admire TM as a person and role model so I'd have to say no, we're not at all like that," the blogger said.

-Rachel, 27, a grad student from Missouri, is one of the several foreign May fans.
-She said she first became aware of her when she won the Tory leadership contest last July and soon
+Rachel, 27, a grad student from Missouri, is one of several foreign May fans.
+She first became aware of her when May won the Tory leadership contest last July.
 A teenage fan of Margaret Thatcher and also a Trump voter, Rachel was impressed by May.

-"I loathe the leftist thinking that women, in order to be successful, should adopt all the worst characteristics of men.
+"I loathe the leftist thinking that women, in order to be successful, should adopt all the worst characteristics of men," she said.

 "I’m always thrilled to see right-wing women holding prominent offices—I think it’s important for young girls to see women in government, but I also think it’s important for the world to see that the left has no exclusive claim on the advancement of women.
 I loved her comment in her first Prime Minister’s Questions that what the Conservative Party does for women is to keep making us prime minister.